jhedstrom/2013-pnwds-behat/Proposal.md

 ## Drupal 9

-The current code to test if node form **buttons** are working are not can be seen [here](http://drupalcode.org/project/drupal.git/blob/refs/heads/8.x:/core/modules/node/lib/Drupal/node/Tests/NodeFormButtonsTest.php#l41).
+The current code to test if node form **buttons** are working or not can be seen [here](http://drupalcode.org/project/drupal.git/blob/refs/heads/8.x:/core/modules/node/lib/Drupal/node/Tests/NodeFormButtonsTest.php#l41).
 It is long, complex, and understood only by the people that wrote the